 Before St Thomas' Church was built by Major Thomas Marshall of Henbury Hall in 1843, Henbury was within the Parish of Prestbury.
 The Church School, opened at the same time as the church, was closed in 1976, and the new Church Hall, built from the proceeds from the sale of the school was opened in 1980 and extended in 1992.
 Beech Cottage, which was located next to the Church Hall site, now demolished, was established as the Henbury Poor House in 1734.

-The Henbury Society published in 2003 Henbury — History of a Village, fully illustrated, which is available to those interested in exploring the history of your village further.
-It can be obtained from Dr Peter Wells (420872) or from The Old School House, Henbury (612657).
+The Henbury Society published in 2003 Henbury – History of a Village, fully illustrated, which is available to those interested in exploring the history of your village further.
+It is available for purchase from the Henbury Society by contacting them via mail to :firstname.lastname@example.org

 Dr Peter Wells transcribed material from a large number of Deeds relating to the Henbury Estate and other premises in the village, going back to the 17th century.
 An index of over 1100 individuals who lived here during the past 350 years will be of interest to those researching their family history in this area.
-A CD of these Deeds is available from Cheshire Family History Society (contact Len Davenport; 0161 766 5997).
+A CD of these Deeds , entitled D0 55 Henbury A Village History Series Vol 1 Wills, Hearth Tax Tithe Apps is available from the Family History Society of Cheshire